swcarpentry/website/_posts/2016/05/2016-05-11-first-tertile.md

 Facebook](https://www.facebook.com/groups/17942228448/) because on some countries and some audiences this is the first place that they will look for us.

+We will also create an Instagram account to display and share photographs from Software Carpentry workshops and activities.

 ## Diversity

-We will continue to support an diverse community and health spaces for communication.
+We will continue to support a diverse community and healthy spaces for communication.
 We have a [Code of Conduct](http://software-carpentry.org/conduct) to help with that.

 ## Future Directions

-We will continue to work close with others communities that are aligned with our vision and mission.
+We will continue to work close with other communities that are aligned with our vision and mission.